Home » Meal Type » Pudding » Eve’s Pudding: an Apple and Ground Cherry Special

 Chocolate and Cinnamon Eve’s Pudding

 For an equally delicious chocolate version, omit all but a squeeze of lemon.
 Instead, add a little ground cinnamon to the fruit and to the flour then melt some dark chocolate along with the butter.
-It makes for a completely different pudding and is really good for those dark autumn and winter nights.

 Other Apple Pudding Recipes You Might Like